Volunteer as a Block Captain to Create Neighbourhood Teams:

 Step 7: Have volunteers call each person/family on the block at least once a week to check-in.
 These volunteers can identify any needs and pass it on to those able to help if they are unable to do so themselves.
 For instance, housebound individuals may be happy to contact the neighbours and pass on the actual task of groceries etc to others.

 Step 8: Invite your leaders to connect with our regular webinars and support calls.
-Our next webinar is on Thursday April 16th at 7:00 pm.
-To register please go here.
+Our next webinar can be found here.

-Step 9: Arrange for opportunties for your community to interact on a larger scale.
+Step 9: Arrange for opportunities for your community to interact on a larger scale.
 Suggestions include:

 - Facebook - Facebook Live